IRTF-PEARG/ietf-fingerprinting/draft-wood-privsec-wfattacks.md

 that much more work is needed to protect encrypted connection metadata, especially in the context of web traffic.

-In this paper, we describe WF attacks in the context of IETF protocols such as TLS and QUIC.
+In this document, we describe WF attacks in the context of IETF protocols such as TLS and QUIC.
 We survey WF attacks and highlight metadata features and classification techniques used to conduct said attacks.
 We also describe proposed mitigations for these attacks and discuss their applicability to IETF protocols.
 We conclude with a discussion of open